michael105/tinydns/README.md

 * for compile just run `make`
 * after install you need to write your IP address in `/etc/tinydns.conf`
 * you may also use `systemctl` for start and stop service

+## Changes in the fork

+IPV6 is optional
+Compiles with minilib to 8.6kB linked statically
+Ports are configurable

+misc 2021